-

 Please briefly highlight 3-5 key developments or trends in your jurisdiction with regards to the life sciences sector as you consider them relevant.
 This may include legislative proposals, market activity, etc.

-b.
-In addition, the government provides funding in the life sciences industry: for example, S$4 billion was pledged to further health and biomedical sciences research under the Research, Innovation and Enterprise 2020 plan.111 In the Research, Innovation and Enterprise 2025 plan, the government will build on this existing health and biomedical science capabilities through the human health and potential domain, incorporating a new emphasis on furthering human potential.112
+- In addition, the government provides funding in the life sciences industry: for example, S$4 billion was pledged to further health and biomedical sciences research under the Research, Innovation and Enterprise 2020 plan.120 In the Research, Innovation and Enterprise 2025 plan, the government will build on this existing health and biomedical science capabilities through the human health and potential domain, incorporating a new emphasis on furthering human potential.121

-d.
-With the increasing interest in the commercial farming of insects for human consumption, the SFA is looking into the need for a regulatory framework to govern this nascent industry and ensure food safety.
+- With the increasing interest in the commercial farming of insects for human consumption, the SFA is looking into the need for a regulatory framework to govern this nascent industry and ensure food safety.
 The SFA first conducted a public consultation on the regulation of insects and insect products in end-2022 and is incorporating feedback to determine the necessary requirements for the import, processing and farming of insects as food in Singapore.
-The SFA is planning to introduce the regulatory framework in the first half of 2024.113
+In April 2023, SFA said that 16 species of insects – including crickets, silkworms and grasshoppers – will receive the green light for consumption in the second half of 2023, given that the United Nations’ Food and Agriculture Organisation has promoted their benefits as a sustainable form of protein.130 SFA has in late 2024 approved these 16 species of insects as safe for consumption and implemented the insect regulatory framework to provide for safety guidelines for the import, farming and processing of insects into food for human consumption.131

 Singapore: Life Sciences